CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 This will be updated from time to time.
 Take the information then upload your discoveries.
-Everyone has a unique perspective that is valued especially if it is logical, reasonable, sensible, rational,ethical, and doesn't employ psychological warfare like tricks etc.
+Everyone has a unique perspective that is valued especially if it is logical, reasonable, sensible, rational, ethical, and doesn't employ psychological warfare like tricks etc.

 Open source theoretical research.
 (All are drafts)
 - Quantum teleportation